↑

 • Sandwiches

-Just focus on activities you enjoy.
+If you aren’t active now, focus on activities you enjoy so you can get started.
 Hate to exercise?
 Try this!

 Things to Do Less:

-Many workplaces, insurance companies, and state or local governments have smoking cessation programs (and coverage).
-Don’t let cost detour you – research coverage options or scholarships for smoking cessation programs.
+Many workplaces, insurance companies, and state or local governments offer smoking cessation programs (and coverage).
+Don’t let cost deter you—research coverage options or scholarships for smoking cessation programs.

-The programs with the most successful outcomes offer some kind of accountability coaching, or ongoing support and encouragement.
+Based on my nursing work experience and research, the programs with the most successful outcomes offer some accountability coaching or ongoing support, rewards, and encouragement.

-Stress management will look different to all of us, but the point is that a reduction in your stress level can help lower your blood pressure level.
+Stress management will look different to everyone, but the point is that reducing stress can help lower blood pressure.

 Some Basics…